Hello,

 This site is an informal supplement to my resume emphasizing personal projects.

-I'm , live in Milwaukee Wisconsin and am currently employed at Baylor Scott and White as a front-end developer.
+I live in Milwaukee Wisconsin and am currently looking for my next web development opportunity.
 I try very hard to keep busy with personal projects as a means to learn new tools and become a better programmer.
 Outside of that I enjoy foosball, a good beer and skiing.

 What I'm looking for in a position